 Your doctor may recommend that you take antibiotics before and after the surgery to reduce the risk of infection.
 If you need any major dental work, your doctor may recommend that you have it done before the surgery.
 Infections can spread from other parts of the body, such as the mouth, to the artificial joint and cause a serious problem.

 Some doctors are doing hip replacement surgery through smaller incisions.
 This is called minimally invasive surgery.
 It may mean less blood loss and a smaller scar.
-But it can also mean a longer time in surgery because the surgery is harder to do.
+But it can also mean a longer time in surgery, because the surgery is harder to do.
 And if the new hip cannot be fitted properly through the smaller incision, the doctor may have to make a larger opening anyway.
+These surgeries can also require special equipment that not all hospitals have.
 Minimally invasive surgery is not done often for hip replacement.
 If you are interested in this type of surgery, talk to your doctor.
 Whether the procedure is a good idea for you depends on your doctor's opinion and also on his or her training and practice.

 What To Expect After Surgery